Police officer killed in shooting in Gwinnett County near middle school

-GWINNETT COUNTY, Ga. – A police officer has died in a shooting in unincorporated Snellville, Gwinnett County Police said.
+GWINNETT COUNTY, Ga. – A police officer died Saturday afternoon in a shooting in unincorporated Snellville, Gwinnett County Police said.

 He has been identified as Gwinnett Police Officer Antwan Toney.
-He just celebrated his 30th birthday a few days ago and would have celebrated his third anniversary with the department in six days, according to Gwinnett Police.
+He just celebrated his 30th birthday a few days ago and would have celebrated his third anniversary with the department on Friday, according to Gwinnett Police.

 RELATED | Gwinnett Police officer Antwan Toney shot and killed in shooting in unincorporated Snellville